New Zealand Government: History

+The first constitution act was the New Zealand Constitution Act 1846, though Governor George Grey was opposed to its implementation, specifically the proposed division of the country into European and Māori districts, and stated that settlers were not ready for self-government.
+As a result, almost all of the act was suspended pending the new New Zealand Constitution Act 1852.
+New Zealand was at this time being governed as a Crown colony.
+Prior to the act, the basic document setting out the governance of New Zealand since the signing of the Treaty of Waitangi was the Charter for Erecting the Colony of New Zealand of 1840.

-New Zealand was granted colonial self-government in 1853 following the New Zealand Constitution Act 1852, which was an Act of the Parliament of the United Kingdom.
+New Zealand was granted colonial self-government in 1853 following the New Zealand Constitution Act 1852, which was an act of the Parliament of the United Kingdom.
 Governments were set up at both central and provincial level, with initially six provinces.
 The provinces were abolished by the Abolition of Provinces Act 1876, during the premiership of Harry Atkinson.
-For the purposes of the Act, the provinces formally ceased to exist on 1 January 1877.
+For the purposes of the law, the provinces formally ceased to exist on 1 January 1877.

 The Sewell Ministry constituted the first responsible government, with control over all domestic matters other than native policy.
 Formed in 1856, it lasted from 18 April to 20 May.
 From 7 May onward, Henry Sewell was titled "colonial secretary", and is generally regarded as having been the country's first prime minister.
 The first ministry that formed along party lines did not appear until 1891, when John Ballance formed the Liberal Party and the Liberal Government.
 The prime minister became the leader and public face of the governing party.
 The status of the monarch's representative was upgraded from "governor" to "governor-general" in 1917 letters patent.